-Uranus begins retrograde (Westward) motion during May among the stars of Capricornus.
+Uranus is starting to become favourable among the stars of Capricornus.
 It shines at Mag 5.8.

 Best time to look for the almost 14 mag planet is around New Moon.
 The dates below will be a guide for planning observations.

 Positions for May are when pluto's elongation angle is greater than 90°.
 DATE R.A.
 DEC TRANSIT TIME May 10th 16h:48m:35s -11°:01':22" 01h:48m May 20th 16h:47m:35s -10°:59':12" 01h:08m May 30th 16h:46m:31s -10°:57':34" 00h:27mm

 On June 1st Pluto at 13.7 Mag reaches opposition in Ophiuchus.
 It can be found between Zeta Ophiuchi and 20 Ophiuchi.You will need an 8-inch or larger telescope and the best time to see Pluto is when the Moon is not around.
 It is best seen between May 26th – June 9th.

 - May 6th Eta Aquarids (40 per hour) Favourable.

 - May 13th ALPHA SCORPIIDS (20 per hour) Fairly Favourable.

 - Comet Holmes at Perihelion on May 11th at (2.166AU).